<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 1. Strong enrollment teams make everything about value(s).

-Start by defining your own values, as the leader.
+Start by defining your values, as the leader.
 Then get your team to do the same—What motivates them?
 Developing and understanding this will help with the dynamics of working together as a team.
 Celebrate these often.
 Post them everywhere.

 Then, work with marketing to define the school values (not necessarily the ones that are on the school seal) from the student’s perspective.
-We often find that what the marketing team messages as the school values and what admissions thinks are the school values are not always the same.
+We often find that what the marketing team messages as the school values and what admissions think are the school values are not always the same.
 All the more reason to bring marketing and admissions under one umbrella with one leader who has a cohesive vision for the team.
 Then develop messaging around those values.
-Practice communicating these values verbally and any other way possible.
+Practice communicating these values verbally and in any other way possible.

 Here is an example of value identified, value defined, value promoted: When George Fox University took a deeper dive into their student population's demographics they discovered that an overwhelming concentration of their primary market came from the Northwest.
 In particular, within a radius immediate to their campus in the Portland region.
 This moved them to redirect their resources (marketing and recruitment budget) into developing messaging around the brand concept of “Being Known”.
 This included campus community ethos, small class sizes and residence halls, local community and connections, etc. They also offered local students an exclusive scholarship.
 This messaging (and savings) appealed to both parents and students in the state of Oregon and virtually doubled their average new student enrollment rate per admissions counselor.

 Point to ponder: I like to challenge teams with, “Value must be believed in for it to be effective.”
 Our teams must be able, and empowered, to truly believe in the value(s) of our institutions.
 This includes all the things we value, even those that we are not doing as well as we hope to.
-It means uncovering strengths that will speak to our prospective families needs and wants.
+It means uncovering strengths that will speak to our prospective families' needs and wants.
 If our teams do not genuinely believe, it will be conveyed at some point in the relationship, and that will sabotage the chances to win that family over.

 2. Strong enrollment teams educate, educate, educate.